nais/doc/docs/auth/entra-id/how-to/consume-m2m.md

 tags: [entra-id, azure-ad, how-to]
 ---

-# Consume internal API as an application using Entra ID
+# Consume internal API as an application

 This how-to guides you through the steps required to consume an API secured with [Entra ID](../README.md):